EmilHvitfeldt/smltar/docs/07_ml_classification.md

 ## Case study: custom features {#customfeatures}

 Most of what we have looked at so far has boiled down to counting tokens and weighting them in one way or another.
-This approach is quite broad and domain agnostic, but you as a data practitioner often have specific knowledge about your data set that you should use in feature engineering.
+This approach is quite broad and domain agnostic, but you as a data practitioner often have specific knowledge about your data set that you should use in feature engineering.\index{feature engineering}
 Your domain knowledge allows you to build more predictive features than the naive search of simple tokens.
 As long as you can reasonably formulate what you are trying to count, chances are you can write a function that can detect it.
 This is where having a little bit of knowledge about regular expressions pays off.

 \BeginKnitrBlock{rmdpackage}<div class="rmdpackage">The **textfeatures** [@R-textfeatures] package includes functions to extract useful features from text, from the number of digits to the number of second person pronouns and more.
 These features can be used in textrecipes data preprocessing with the `step_textfeature()` function.</div>\EndKnitrBlock{rmdpackage}

-Your specific domain knowledge may provide specific guidance about feature engineering for text.
+Your specific domain knowledge may provide specific guidance about feature engineering\index{feature engineering} for text.
 Such custom features can be simple such as the number of URLs or the number of punctuation marks.
 They can also be more engineered such as the percentage of capitalization, whether the text ends with a hashtag, or whether two people's names are both mentioned in a document.